-• Structures and Buildings Allowances were introduced for eligible costs incurred where contracts were entered on or after 29th October 2018.
-Structures and Buildings allowances will be available when the asset is brought into use.

-• New Super Deductions capital allowances were announced in the Chancellor's Spring 2021 Budget for eligible costs incurred between 1st April 2021 and 31st March 2023, where contracts were entered on or after 3rd March 2021.
-The tax relief is available in the form of a 130% first year allowance in relation to qualifying plant and machinery assets and a 50% first year allowance for most qualifying special rate assets.
+- · Structures and Buildings Allowances were introduced for eligible costs incurred where contracts were entered on or after 29th October 2018.
+Structures and Buildings allowances will be available when the asset is brought into use. - Super Deductions capital allowances were introduced for eligible costs incurred between 1st April 2021 and 31st March 2023, where contracts were entered on or after 3rd March 2021.
+The tax relief is available in the form of a 130% first year allowance in relation to qualifying plant and machinery assets and a 50% first year allowance for most qualifying special rate assets. - .
+New Full expensing capital allowances were announced in the Chancellor's Spring 2023 Budget for eligible costs incurred between 1st April 2023 and 31st March 2026.
+The tax relief is available in the form of 100% first year relief in relation to qualifying plant and machinery assets and a 50% first year allowance for qualifying special rate assets.